How Many Domains Suffice for Domain Generalization? A Tight Characterization via the Domain Shattering Dimension: Introduction

 The work of \cite{unexpected} studies domain generalization with the goal of minimizing the average error across domains, which is equivalent to the error on the single large domain defined as the mixture of all the domains in the problem.
 This makes their learning task similar to the standard PAC learning with the additional advantage that the training data is grouped by domain.
 This advantage allows them to show computationally efficient learning algorithms for specific learning problems that do not have known efficient algorithms in the standard PAC learning setting.

-\cite{alon2024erm} study a related meta-learning problem, where instead of outputting a single hypothesis $h$, their learner outputs a hypothesis class which can be used later to learn a good hypothesis on a new task (analogous to a new domain) given additional data from that task.
-They focus on the realizable setting with performance measured using the average accuracy over random new tasks.
-A large body of work studies meta-learning for linear regression and related problems under the assumption that the underlying parameters of different tasks can be represented in a shared low-dimensional subspace \citep{AMB,KSSKO,TJJ20,TJJ,du2021,CHMS,TJNO,DFHT22,ABBSSU24}.
+\cite{alon2024erm} study a related meta-learning problem, where instead of outputting a single hypothesis $h$, their learner outputs a hypothesis class which can be used later to learn a good hypothesis on a new task, analogous to a new domain, given additional data from that task.
+They focus on the realizable setting, with performance measured by the average accuracy over random new tasks.
+Relatedly, a line of work on algorithmic meta-learning studies how experience from previous tasks can be used to adaptively tune an initialization, learning rate, or algorithmic parameters in sequential and online learning settings \citep{khodak2019adaptive,balcan2021learning,khodak2023meta}.
+In contrast, our focus is on characterizing the number of source domains needed to learn a single predictor that generalizes to unseen domains without task-specific adaptation.
+A large body of work studies meta-learning for linear regression and related problems under structural assumptions on the underlying tasks, such as the existence of a shared low-dimensional subspace or representation \citep{balcan2015efficient,AMB,KSSKO,TJJ20,TJJ,du2021,CHMS,TJNO,DFHT22,ABBSSU24}.

 There is a large body of recent and earlier work on multi-distribution learning \citep{derandom-multi,optimal-multi,peng-multi,open-multi,multi-dist,chen-collaborative,huy-collaborative,collaborative}.
 This problem is closely related to ours in that they also do not impose structural assumptions on the domains, and they also consider the min-max objective.
 However, their goal is to learn a hypothesis that performs well on the \emph{observed} domains, so their focus lies in the total number of data points required for learning (i.e., the sample or query complexity).
 In contrast, we aim to generalize to \emph{unobserved} domains and focus on the number of \emph{domains} the learner needs to observe--the domain sample complexity.